 The decision to declare bankruptcy is very difficult.
 The goal of filing bankruptcy is to give a troubled debtor a fresh start, yet it affects your future credit, your reputation, and your self-image.
 Thankfully it also considerably improves your short-term quality of life, alleviates many of your financial obligations, and you may be able to obtain new lines of credit within one to three years of filing.

 Life after bankruptcy is a gradual recovery process.
 Your credit score will rise and you’ll eventually qualify for loans again.
 What are the best ways to ensure you get your credit back on track?
-Here are 7 ways to rebuild credit and qualify for loans again in the fasted way possible.
+Here are 6 tips to rebuild credit and qualify for loans again in the fasted way possible.

 1) Prepare a budget

 Budgets show a clear picture of your spending weaknesses.
 They provide the structure for you to get stronger in those areas and use your income to cover your expenses.
 Make sure you base your income on your monthly take-home pay instead of your salary.
 An effective budget is likely going to involve some difficult choices – but keep in mind, these little choices will add up to something substantial and tangible, making the whole process worthwhile.

 One of the best ways to quickly repair your credit post-bankruptcy is to pay your bills on time.
 Paying your mortgage or rent on time and paying your car loan or lease on time will help improve your credit score and keep you from getting back in trouble with debt.

 It may seem like a big task, but you can make it happen by increasing your income or decreasing expenses.
 For example, you can stop eating at restaurants and eliminate unnecessary (but expensive) expenses like cable TV.
 For extra income, consider selling your non-essentials or getting a second job.